glFusion/birthdays/README.md

 * Site members can update their birthday on the plugin index page or from their Account Settings page.
 * Shows a block listing member birthdays for the current and upcoming months and weeks.
-  * Edit or duplicate the phpblock_birthdays or phpblock_birthdays_week block
+  * Edit or duplicate the phpblock_birthdays_month or phpblock_birthdays_week block
 to add an argument for the desired number of months or weeks.
 Default is 2.
   * Note: If you add a parameter to these functions, they will not be deleted when the plugin is deleted and must be deleted manually.
-* Shows a block with birthdays by week.
-Edit the &quot;birthdays_week&quot; block and provide the number of weeks as a function argument.
-* Birthday Editing is done via the Account Settings.
-A &quot;Birthday&quot;
-field is shown under the &quot;About You&quot; tab.
+* Birthday submission and editing can be done from the plugin's homepage, or in the Account Settings.
+A &quot;Birthday&quot; field is shown under the &quot;About You&quot; tab.
 * Display a &quot;Happy Birthday&quot; message when a user logs in on their birthday.
 * Send an e-mail birthday card to users on their birthday.
 * Users can subscribe to notifications for other users' birthdays (glFusion 1.7.4+)
+* Calls PLG_itemSaved() to notify other plugins when a birthday is submitted.

 ## Configuration
 * Date Format: Enter the PHP date format to use when displaying dates.